The Lady Gambles: Reception

 The Philadelphia Inquirer was unimpressed: "The long story of her transformation from a happy wife to a fanatic who would shoot her husband’s last dollar is unfolded in all its far from fascinating detail.
 The role...hardly calls for Miss Stanwyck’s best.
-She does what she can, which isn't too much considering the ridiculous motivation of the part and the pre-posterousness of that hysterical condition.
+She does what she can, which isn't too much considering the ridiculous motivation of the part and the preposterousness of that hysterical condition.
 Robert Preston has a terrible time as the husband, but Stephen McNally at least manages to put some color into the Casino proprietor who leads Barbara farther and farther astray before leaving her flat..."